UCSBCarpentry/instructors/instructor-training.md

 Once you are a certified Instructor, you are able to self-organize Carpentry Workshops on your own.
 The Library's Interdisciplinary Research Collaboratory also organizes and hosts about three workshops every quarter.
-If you would like to participate in our upcoming instructor training, we expect you to follow the conditions listed below:
+If you participate in an upcoming instructor training, we expect some things from you in return:
 * Complete the certification process (there are 3 post-training tasks)
-* Be listed on the UCSB Carpentry Repo and be helper and an instructor for a Library-organized workshop before the end of next school year
+* Contribute to lessons on the UCSB Carpentry Repo
+* Be a helper and an instructor for a Library-organized workshop before the end of the next school year
-  Roles include:
-  * Instructor
-  * Host/Organizer
-  * Lesson Developer
 * Participate in team meetings in the lead up to, and immediately after, workshops in which you participate.

+Beyond being an instruction, you can also conribute to Carpentries by being a workshop host/organizer or a lesson developer/maintainer.
 Team meetings for are Wednesdays from 9:00 - 10:20, and as needed to prepare for workshops.

 Please [contact us](mailto:collaboratory@library.ucsb.edu) if you are interested